kutty-swiss/andy-works/ai-software.md

   - Configurable model settings and parameters
   - Extensible plugins and support for various AI models
   - Real-time monitoring and control over AI workflows
-- **Ideal For**: Users who prefer a **web-based UI** for managing AI inference tasks locally, with a focus on simplicity and expandability.
+  - Ideal For: Users who prefer a **web-based UI** for managing AI inference tasks locally, with a focus on simplicity and expandability.

 <img src="https://openwebui.com/favicon.png" width="200" height="200">
 ---

 - **[GPT4All](https://github.com/nomic-ai/gpt4all)**